 Philanthropy also played a crucial role in the successful development of a dedicated retina centre, as part of the enlarged Royal Eye Unit and, on the floor above, a self-contained children’s oncology unit, which is linked to the rest of the children’s service.

-This continues to be a very challenging time for our local NHS, so philanthropy is expected to play an integral a role in delivering a number of major projects that will help clinical colleagues deliver the best care possible.
+Philanthropy continues to be integral to the successful delivery of major projects that will help clinical colleagues deliver the best care possible now and in the years to come.
 We also appreciate the time and expertise such supporters can provide assisting our fundraising campaigns.

 For a more considered discussion, please contact Rob Aldous by email r.aldous@nhs.net or call 020 8973 5042